 Sky and HBO’s Chernobyl is, quite simply, a masterclass in storytelling.
 Terrifying, devastating, suspenseful and beautiful, the five-part hour-long created and written by Craig Mazin and directed by Johan Renck begins with a sombre bookend 24 months after the fateful explosion.

-The Soviet system acts as the perfect super-ego to Legasov’s id and the nuclear accident is merely the inciting incident for what follows.
+The Soviet system acts as super-ego to Legasov’s id and the nuclear accident is merely the inciting incident for everything that follows.
 Why does this story need to be told now?
-Well, as our western politics descend into Soviet-style lies, disinformation, and madness – if this story is a zeitgeist, it couldn’t have come at a more relevant junction.
+Well, this zeitgeist story couldn’t have come at a more relevant crossroads because western politics has descended into Soviet-style lies, disinformation, gaslighting, and madness.
+Now, more than ever, we need to investigate Truth.

 Vodka-swilling crowds gather outside to watch the Ghostbusters light show spilling out of the breached fourth reactor.
 And then it hits you: “What the fuck are you people doing?” you plead to your television.
 “Run!” or “Get out!
 Drive your rusty Ladas as far away as you can!”

 But they can’t hear you above the Siberian wind rolling in from the northeast, the whir of fire truck sirens, the industrial hum, deafening alarms, Icelandic cellist Hildur Guðnadóttir’s haunting score and the Lesser Spotted Eastern European (Gregorius Samsarus) cockroach-like sounds from off-the-chart Geiger counters.